MrowrLib/void_pointer.h/README.md

     // Given a pointer to a known type...
     Something* somePointer = new Something();

-    // Store it as a void*
+    // Wrap it in a VoidPointer
-    VoidPointer voidPointer = void_pointer(somePointer);
+    VoidPointer<Something> voidPointer(somePointer);

     // Get the void*
     void* ptr = voidPointer->void_ptr();

-    // Or cast it back to a known type
+    // Cast it back to a known type
     Something* thing = voidPointer->as<Something>();

+    // Store the VoidPointer as an IVoidPointer* (type erasure)
+    // You can store void poiners of different types in the same container IVoidPointer* iVoidPointer = voidPointer;

+    // When voidPointer goes out of scope,
-    // VoidPointer is a std::unique_ptr so it will automatically
-    // delete the Something* when it goes out of scope AND it
+    // it will automatically delete the Something*
-    // knows how to call the destructor of the type it was created from.
 }
 ```